 - For standard appeals, we must give you our answer within 7 calendar days after we receive your appeal.
 We will give you our decision sooner if you have not received the drug yet and your health condition requires us to do so. - If we do not give you a decision within 7 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
-Section 7.6 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must provide the coverage as quickly as your health requires, but no later than 7 calendar days after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.
+Section 7.6 explains the Level 2 appeals process.